Welcome to the Ghostscript/GhostPDL FAQ (Frequently Asked Questions)

 Since recent releases of Ghostscript compiles the initialisation files (include Fontmap.GS) into the executable, you will need to download a copy of the default Fontmap.GS file.
 The easiest way to do so is to download it from here: Fontmap.GS Navigate to the directory into which you downloaded Fontmap.GS and copy the file into a new directory under your ghostscript install directory (for example, c:\Program Files\gs\gs-<version>\init).
 Open your newly copied Fontmap.GS in a plain text editor (Windows Notepad, for example - do not use Wordpad, or Word or other word processor application).
 You can then add font name to file name mappings, for example, you might add: /CourierNew (C:/Windows/Fonts/cour.ttf) ; So that Ghostscript will substitute the Windows TrueType Courier font when a job requests a font names CourierNew.
 To ensure that Ghostscript uses the new Fontmap.GS, when you call Ghostscript, add -I"<gsInstallDir>\<directory containing fontmap>" to your switches.
 So in the example given above, you would add: -I"c:/Program Files/gs/gs-<version>/init" Ghostscript should now use the the font name to file mapping supplied.

 Yes, it is.
-The steps are as follows: 1) Patch the configure script so the call to the libtiff configure has the required options for your target 2) Pass configure the --enable-big-endian or --enable-little-endian as appropriate for your target 3) Pass configure the --disable-sse2 as appropriate for your target 4) generate arch.h manually and modify gs/base/lib.mak to copy your arch.h rather than generate a new one 5) Set the CCAUX variable to the native host compiler 6) Set the CC variable to your cross compiler
+The steps are as follows: 1) Patch the configure script so the call to the libtiff configure has the required options for your target 2) Pass configure the --enable-big-endian or --enable-little-endian as appropriate for your target 3) Pass configure the --disable-sse2 as appropriate for your target 4) (prior to version 9.07) generate arch.h manually and modify gs/base/lib.mak to copy your arch.h rather than generate a new one (versions 9.07 and later) generate arch.h manually and modify Makefile to set TARGET_ARCH_FILE to your custom arch.h (this tells genarch to use the predefined arch.h rather than generate a new one) 5) In Makefile, set the CCAUX variable to the native host compiler 6) In Makefile, set the CC variable to your cross compiler